DarrenKirby/builds/README.md

-I originally created *builds* to take care of updating and installing software in a new [Linux From Scratch](https://www.linuxfromscratch.org/) system installation of my own, and the provided build files are tailered specifically for a fresh LFS install.
+I originally created *builds* to take care of updating and installing software in a new [Linux From Scratch](https://www.linuxfromscratch.org/) system installation of my own, and the provided build files are tailored specifically for a fresh LFS install.
 That said, I have designed *builds* to be portable, and the front-end should work just fine on any unixish system that supports Python 3.6 or better.
 It is only the per-package build scripts that would need to be customized for each system, and for personal preferences.
 The provided build files _should_ work as-is with most Linux systems, and with minimal changes for